quasar1357/24_IN_P1/04_OOP.md

 ### Creating and Assigning Objects

-- We can interpret class of an object like its data type...
+- We can interpret the class of an object like its data type...
 - BUT variables for objects are only **references** to the object (not the value itself)
 - **Declare** variable of that Class --> no object yet
 - **Instantiate** ("new") --> object created (calls constructor)